-As well as taking advantage of the full run of activities organised by the Students Union and the Careers service, open to all university students, you'll be eligible for our specifically targeted at History students.
+As well as taking advantage of the full run of activities organised by the Students Union and the Careers service, open to all university students, you'll be eligible for our events specifically targeted at History students.

 What do our graduates do?

 History may become the focal point of your career - for example, if you are interested in teaching, academia or heritage work - or maybe you will use the range of skills and experience you gain during your degree to follow a different path.

 Our graduates have gone on to become: